St Monica's College: Principal's Dinner

 The school holds an annual Principal's Dinner about halfway through the school year, a celebration and gathering for students, their parents (or guardians), and staff.
 The school has received criticism for insisting that students with a deceased or unavailable parent may not use their tickets for a sibling or other member of their support network.

 Facilities

-The College utilises a wide range of modern facilities across two main campuses.

 Davisson Street Campus

 This is the senior campus and administration centre for the College.
 It also includes an IT centre, science labs, visual and performing arts facilities, a library, chapel, gymnasium, and sports fields, among other facilities.

 Dalton Road Campus

-This is the junior campus, which is located a short distance away.
+This is the junior campus, which is a short distance away.
 The campus provides open areas which service the curriculum, sport and performing arts requirements.
 Facilities in this campus include a library, science and computer labs, the Lorraine Pratt Sports Fields, an arts wing, a chapel, a food technology centre, a music centre, and the wetlands, among others.